-Kale Immunity Power Salad with a fresh, vibrant mix of beans, seeds, berries, onions and then tossed with a homemade chia seed vinaigrette!
+This "Super Immunity" Kale Power Salad is a fresh, vibrant mix of beans, seeds, berries, onions and then tossed with a homemade chia seed balsamic vinaigrette!

-I’ve read many health-focused books and “Super Immunity” by Dr. Joel Fuhrman is one that truly stands out from the crowd.
-It’s an easy read with a wealth of incredible, vital information on boosting our immune system.
+I enjoy reading health-focused books and "Super Immunity" by Dr. Joel Fuhrman is one that stands out from the crowd.
+It's an easy read with great information on ways to support our immune system.

-Beans (including lentils, peas, and other legumes) have been found to decrease colon cancer risk by 50% and provides significant protection against many other cancers as well.
-They’re the most nutrient-dense carbohydrate source and are packed with fiber.
-(A quick note: fiber is only found in plant foods.
-No animal products contain fiber.
-Alternatively, cholesterol is only found in animal foods.
-There is no cholesterol in plant foods.)
+Beans (including lentils, peas, and other legumes) have been found to decrease colon cancer risk by 50% and also provide significant protection against many other cancers as well.
+They're the most nutrient-dense carbohydrate source and are also packed with fiber.

-The Allium family (which includes, onions, leeks, garlic, scallions, chives, and shallots) have beneficial effects on the cardiovascular and immune systems, and anti-cancer and anti-diabetic effects.
-Their potent organosulfur compounds, which can slow tumor growth and kill cancer cells, are released after cutting or chewing (pretty neat!)
+The Allium family (onions, leeks, garlic, scallions, chives, and shallots) have beneficial effects on the cardiovascular and immune systems, and also anti-cancer and anti-diabetic effects.
+Their potent organosulfur compounds, which can slow tumor growth and kill cancer cells, are released after cutting or chewing.

-I was so inspired after reading the book, I wanted to create a recipe with a variety of these powerful plants.
-(It covers each one except mushroom since Dr. Fuhrman suggests we don’t eat them raw, so I guess technically it’s a “GBOBS” salad.)
+I wanted to create a recipe with these powerful plants after reading his book.
+This immunity salad covers each one except mushrooms because Dr. Fuhrman suggests we don't eat them raw.

-For the dressing, I sneak in a couple more power foods from the list – garlic and chia seeds.
-However, feel free to dress it however you’d like.
-I often just quickly drizzle a bit of balsamic or red wine vinegar on my kale salads.
+For the dressing, I also add a couple more power foods from the list - garlic and chia seeds.
+But feel free to dress it however you'd like.
+I often just drizzle balsamic or red wine vinegar on my kale salads.

 - 1 large bunch kale